wolmibo/wallpablur/doc/configuration.md

-## Surface Conditions
+## Conditions and Expressions
-A surface condition is a statement that evaluates to true or false for any given surface.
+To selectively enable features depending on the current surface, surfaces on the current workspace, or workspace, logical expressions that evaluate to true or false can be used.

-It is formed from one of the following terms:
+They are formed from one of the following terms:
 * `true`: always true
 * `false`: always false
-* `focused`: whether the surface is focused
-* `urgent`: whether the surface is urgent
-* `panel`: whether the surface is a panel (i.e. defined in `[panels]`)
-* `floating`: whether the surface is a floating window
-* `tiled`: whether the surface is a tiled window
+* context specific terms listed below

 Furthermore it can be a string comparison of the form:
 * `var == <string>`: variable `var` equals `<string>`